Antarpreet/dependency-graph-viewer/README.md

 ## How To Use

-Right-click on any TypeScript(.ts) / Typescript React JSX(.tsx) files and choose Open Dependency Graph option.
+Right-click on any TypeScript(.ts) / Typescript React JSX(.tsx) files and choose `View Dependency Graph` option.

-## Release Notes

-### 0.0.1

-Initial release of TypeScript Dependency Graph Extension.

 ## Upcoming features